Healthcare in Jersey

 There are times when it’s necessary for treatment to be given off island.
 Some specialised treatments are not available in Jersey so we have arrangements with the UK and Guernsey to provide them.
 This includes some emergency treatments.
 If you don’t qualify for free treatment then this off island care is chargeable.

 If you require treatment in Guernsey or the UK you’ll need to be referred by a Jersey Hospital consultant.
-We’ll pay for your flights and some travel-related costs, providing you qualify for free hospital care (as set out in the charging policy).
+We’ll pay for your flights and some travel-related costs, providing you qualify for free hospital care.

 All travel is booked through the Health and Community Services Travel Office.

 Jersey Doctors on Call (JDOC) provides an out-of-hours service for patients registered at participating practices.
 The service is not extended to patients who are not registered.
 If you’re registered with a non-participating practice, contact your surgery for more information about its out of hours services.